cryptobuks1/Bitcoin-BlockChain-ApiClient/README.md

 # Bitcoin-BlockChain-ApiClient
-This a JAVA api client for retrieving data from https://blockchain.info.
+This a JAVA API client for retrieving data from https://blockchain.info.
 It can be extended by any developers.
 The design of the client is very OOP.
 Enjoy it!

 ## Requirements